Breakfast, Brunch, Vegetarian, African-Inspired dontmissmyplate Breakfast, Brunch, Vegetarian, African-Inspired dontmissmyplate

 Instructions

-Add the dry oats and milk to a pot and bring to a boil.
+1. Combine oats and milk in a pot and bring to a gentle boil.

-Reduce heat, and mix in the sugar, salt, and chopped cherries.
+2. Reduce heat and stir in the brown sugar, salt, and cherries.